emiller6505/rootstore/README.md

 ### Framework-agnostic

-webstate doesn't know or care what renders your UI.
+litestore doesn't know or care what renders your UI.
 It exposes a subscription mechanism that any rendering library can hook into.
 First-class bindings for React (and others) can be built as thin adapter layers on top, not baked into the core.

 ## Designed for